hamium/smp-wiki/docs/factions/gc.md

 ## History

 ### Seasons 1-2
+> [!NOTE]

-The Greenies originally began in Season 1, with the original creator, Derpsion, being the leader.
+> The Greenies was re-named to Greenie Company which was then renamed to Venvian Company The Greenies originally began in Season 1, with the original creator, Derpsion, being the leader.
 The faction had a primary emphasis on trading and selling goods, and during the second season, it made its own form of currency of green dye from cacti.
 Eventually, with the end of Season 2, the Greenies was dissolved as a result of the new policy that required all factions to dissolve at the end of a season, and due to a general inactivity of members, Derpsion himself becoming less active.

 ### Season 3